archways404/HDAVAIL/README.md

 Contributions are welcome.
 To contribute, please send an email to the repository owner at archways@gmx.us to be invited as a contributor.

 ## License

+This project is dual-licensed:

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+- **Open Source:** For open source projects, this software is licensed under the Mozilla Public License 2.0.
+See the [LICENSE](LICENSE) file for the full text of the MPL 2.0.

+- **Commercial:** For commercial use (e.g., if you wish to integrate this software into proprietary projects without releasing your modifications), a separate commercial license is available.
+Please contact [archways@gmx.us](mailto:archways@gmx.us) for details.

 ## Credits